DynNPC/DynNPC/README.md

-# AdvFuzz: Finding More Violations Caused by the EGO Vehicle in Simulation Testing by Adversarial NPC Vehicles
+# DynNPC: Finding More Violations Caused by ADS in Simulation Testing through Dynamic NPC Behavior Generation

-In this work, we propose the concept of adversarial NPC vehicles and introduce AdvFuzz, a novel simulation testing approach, to generate adversarial scenarios on main lanes (e.g., urban roads and highways).
-AdvFuzz allows NPC vehicles to dynamically interact with the EGO vehicle and regulates the behaviors of NPC vehicles, finding more violation scenarios caused by the EGO vehicle more quickly.
-We compare AdvFuzz with a random approach and three state-of-the-art scenario-based testing approaches.
-Our experiments demonstrate that AdvFuzz can generate 198.34% more violation scenarios compared to the other four approaches in 12 hours and increase the proportion of violations caused by the EGO vehicle to 87.04%, which is more than 7 times that of other approaches.
-Additionally, AdvFuzz is at least 92.21% faster in finding one violation caused by the EGO vehicle than that of the other approaches.
+In this work, we propose a novel scenario-based testing framework, DynNPC, to generate more violation scenarios caused by the ADS.
+Specifically, DynNPC allows NPC vehicles to dynamically generate behaviors using different driving strategies during simulation execution according to traffic signals and the realtime behavior of the Ego vehicle.
+We compare DynNPC with four state-of-the-art scenario-based testing approaches.
+Our evaluation has demonstrated the effectiveness and efficiency of DynNPC in finding more violation scenarios caused by the ADS.

 ![Overview Image](/img/Overview_00.png)

-**Note: This is the first version of AdvFuzz, and we plan to release updates in the future.**
+**Note: This is the first version of DynNPC, and we plan to release updates in the future.**

 **The paper has been submitted to FSE 2025.**